-The Number of Spatial Streams in each SS Allocation subfield shall not exceed:

-tThe RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA, if the UL BW subfield in the Common Info field indicated a bandwidth less than or equal to 80 MHz,.

-and not exceed tThe RSTA Assigned I2R STS > 80=160 MHz for the corresponding ISTA if the bandwidth is 160 MHz,.

-The RSTA Assigned I2R Nss =320 MHz for the corresponding ISTA if the bandwidth is 320 MHz. (#202308-01)

 All the I2R Rep subfields in the User Info fields of the TF Ranging Sounding shall be set to the same value.
-This value indicates the number of LTF repetitions in the I2R NDP preamble and shall not exceed any of the RSTA Assigned I2R Rep corresponding to the ISTA triggered by this Trigger frame.
+This value indicates the number of LTF repetitions in the I2R NDP preamble and shall not exceed any of the RSTA Assigned I2R Rep corresponding to the ISTA triggered by this Trigger frame if the bandwidth is less than 320 MHz or the 320 MHz RSTA Assigned I2R Rep otherwise.

-The product of the number of LTF repetitions, indicated in each of the I2R Rep subfields of the User Info fields, and the number of HE-LTF symbols, indicated in the Number Of HE-LTF Symbols And Midamble Periodicity subfield in the Common Info field, shall not exceed the RSTA Assigned I2R LTF Total for any of the ISTA triggered by this Trigger frame.
+The product of the number of LTF repetitions, indicated in each of the I2R Rep subfields of the User Info fields, and the number of HE-LTF symbols, indicated in the Number Of HE-LTF Symbols And Midamble Periodicity subfield in the Common Info field, shall not exceed the RSTA Assigned I2R LTF Total for any of the ISTA triggered by this Trigger frame if the bandwidth is less than 320 MHz or the 320 MHz RSTA Assigned I2R LTF Total otherwise.

 TGbk Editor: Change clause 11.21.6.4.3.3 (p.35, l.1 in 11bkD1.0) as follows: